ThePacielloGroup/cupper/README.md

 [Here is a tutorial that goes more in depth about this.](https://regisphilibert.com/blog/2018/08/hugo-multilingual-part-2-i18n-string-localization/)

-## Custom css
+## Custom CSS and JS

-Instead of copying the theme's css file to your own installation and modifying this large file, you can provide a list of css files that will be loaded after the theme's one.
-This enables you to override individual style while getting theme updates when they come.

-Please see the params section of the example site `config.yaml` for more details.
+You can provide an optional list of custom CSS files, which must be placed inside the `static` dir.
+These will load after the theme CSS loads.
+So, `static/css/custom_01.css` translates to `css/custom_01.css`.

+You can provide an optional list of custom JS files, which must be placed inside the `static` dir.
+These will load after the theme JS loads.
+So, `static/js/custom_01.js` translates to `js/custom_01.js`.

+See the [example site config file](https://github.com/zwbetz-gh/cupper-hugo-theme/blob/master/exampleSite/config.yaml) for sample usage.

 ## Getting help